Skip to main content

 Limitation:

-This strategy only works over SSH connections.
+This strategy works only over SSH connections.

 ZipWindows